SelinGungor/Fall2017Swe573/README.md

 DockerFile i configured
 Deployment process is planned

+### Week 7
+Emotional Data investigation.

 ### Week 8
 Emotional Data investigation is done.
 Emotional data set is created.
 Model can be trained with emotional data.
 Sentimental analysis is implemented to the user's tweets history
-Graph is shown based on emotions
+Graph is shown based on emotions using matplotlib